Remenod/path-utils/README.md

 ## Overview

 Path Utils is a set of lightweight Bash scripts for managing your `PATH` environment variable in a convenient and safe way.
 It allows you to add directories to `PATH`, remove them, and list all current entries, highlighting duplicates and non-existent paths.
+The scripts support **both Bash and Zsh** shells.

 ## Project Structure